beejjorgensen/bgc/src/atomics.md

 When a thread writes an atomic variable, it is said to be a _release_ operation.

 What are these?
-Let's line them up with terms you already know:
+Let's line them up with terms you already know when it comes to atomic variables:

 **Read = Load = Acquire**.
 Like when you compare an atomic variable or read it to copy it ot another value.